 The MEd Program in Educational Administration is housed in the College of Education and Human Development’s Department of Leadership in Education.
-The program is designed for applicants who are seeking Massachusetts licensure as a principal, supervisor/director, or administrator of special education and want to pursue a variety of leadership roles in schools or related institutions.
+The program is designed for applicants who are seeking Massachusetts licensure as a principal, or administrator of special education and want to pursue a variety of leadership roles in schools or related institutions.
 For those who plan to prepare for top-level positions in educational administration, the program serves as a foundation for further graduate study.

 All students in the program enroll in core courses providing a comprehensive view of educational leadership and in a practicum involving supervised work in the field.
-Within this common framework, students specialize through their pre-practicum and practicum experiences in preparing for roles as principal, assistant principal, supervisor/director, or administrator of special education.
+Within this common framework, students specialize through their pre-practicum and practicum experiences in preparing for roles as principal, assistant principal, or administrator of special education.
 The core includes classes in leadership, organizations and change, as well as a two-course sequence in curriculum, courses in personnel supervision, school law, budgeting, multicultural perspectives in education, and how to use data for school improvement.

-The program uses a cohort model and accepts students once a year, in the spring, to begin their studies in September.
-Students take two courses each semester for two years, in addition to two courses in the intervening summer.
-Courses are offered to accommodate the educational practitioner – in the late afternoon and evening.
-Summer courses are held in the last two weeks of July and beginning of August.
+- Main Campus – Candidates take two and one half courses each semester for two years, in addition to two courses in the intervening summer.
+Courses are offered in the late afternoon and evening to accommodate the educational practitioner.
+A typical semester schedule might include two content courses on Tuesday evening (4:00 – 9:30 p.m.) and a half-course on alternating Wednesdays (4:00).
+Summer courses are usually held in the last two weeks of July and beginning of August.